 In my experience:

-- Acupuncture is and excellent, natural way to regulate the menstrual cycle and improve fertility naturally.
+- Acupuncture is an excellent, natural way to regulate the menstrual cycle and improve fertility naturally.

-- Acupuncture also helps not only improve the success rate of fertility treatments like IVF, but it also decreases the side effects of those treatments and reduces overall stress levels.
+- Acupuncture also helps not only improve the success rate of fertility treatments like IUI and IVF, but it also decreases the side effects of those treatments and reduces overall stress levels.

 - Acupuncture can decrease the chance of miscarriage.